Introduction to Rasterize in Illustrator

 Step 8: The rasterization of the object transforms it from a vector image into a pixel image.
 Make sure that your picture is of a high resolution, so you don’t fortuitously lose quality at a later stage.
 You can make vector images larger with the quality intact, whereas pixel images will splinter and become contorted if the original image was smaller as compared to the larger image.

-Once you click on OK, you won’t see much of a difference but your vector object is converted into pixel object now.
+Once you click on OK, you won’t see much of a difference, but your vector object is now converted into a pixel object.

 Step 9: Select the object using the Selection tool.

 Step 12: Once you click on OK, your object will be Rasterized.
-In the Appearance panel as shown below you can alter or remove the effect.
-You can find the Rasterize option in this panel and by double-clicking on it you can make changes to the rasterization settings as compared to the previous Rasterize option under the object menu where the object is Rasterized permanently.
+In the Appearance panel, as shown below, you can alter or remove the effect.
+You can find the Rasterize option in this panel.
+By double-clicking on it, you can make changes to the rasterization settings compared to the previous Rasterize option under the object menu where the object is Rasterized permanently.

 In this way, you can Rasterize an object in two ways depending on whether you want to Rasterize the object permanently or on a temporary basis.

 Rasterized images can be considered as a box where the object region has been transformed into a bitmap.
-This is done perhaps to raster image onto a surface that is 3-dimensional, or to lower the difficulty of a comprehensive illustration.
+This is perhaps done to raster an image onto a surface that is 3-dimensional or lower the difficulty of a comprehensive illustration.
 If the object is Rasterized, you preserve it as pixels forever.
-You can’t consider as an equation anymore, but a corsage of colored squares that reserves no memory of ever being a star, a circle, etc. This is why rasterizing can be considered as some sort of commitment.
-You need to ensure when you Rasterize any object, you revisit the original, alterable, vector object.
+You can’t consider it as an equation anymore, but a corsage of colored squares that reserves no memory of ever being a star, a circle, etc. This is why rasterizing can be considered as some sort of commitment.
+You need to ensure when you Rasterize any object; you revisit the original, alterable, vector object.
 If you wish to alter your object, it is good to keep it as lines.
-The reason is that once your object has been rasterized it will be limited by the number of dots/pixels per square inch.
+The reason is that once your object has been rasterized, it will be limited by the number of dots/pixels per square inch.

 This is a guide to Rasterize In Illustrator.
 Here we discussed the Introduction and the Steps to Rasterize objects in illustrator.
 You can also go through our other related articles to learn more –